JoshuaYosen/Twitter_Sentiment_Analysis/README.md

 to analyze sentiment for 3 categories: Positives(1), Neutral(0), and Negatives(-1).

-### Model Fitting
+### Model

+An RNN architecture was used to build a model to learn on.
 Lastly the model was fitted to the Test and Train Data Sets resulting in a final ~ 97% accuracy.